 How Is Loan Decision Made?

-The lawsuit loan company or the pre-settlement funding company will take the information provided about the question and study it closely.
-They will look at previous similar cases, precedent, and if they were won by the plaintiffs as well as how much was awarded to the winners, they will take a look at your specific situation, ask questions of your lawyer and yourself, and will then gather all the information they can to make a good decision.
-In the case of pre-settlement funding, they will take the extra information to come out of the court case and compare with other similar cases and go from there with information on how much others have won in those cases.
-It almost all hinges on precedent and what others have received in similar cases as well as how strong your own case is against the defendant(s).
-Other factors will also be considered like how much your medicals bills are so far, how much you have lost in wages from not being able to work, your insurance and the defendant’s insurance in cases where insurance is at play, and has there already been a loan or funding done for your case.
+The lawsuit loan company or the pre-settlement funding company will take the information provided about a case and study it closely.
+They will look at previous similar cases, precedents, whether these cases were won by the plaintiffs and how much was awarded to them.
+They will also take a look at your specific situation and ask questions about you and your lawyer before making a decision.
+It almost all depends on precedents and what others have received in similar cases as well as on how strong your own case against the defendant(s) is.
+Other factors may also be considered such as how much your medicals bills are so far, how much you lost in wages due to inability to work, your insurance policy and the defendant’s insurance (in cases where insurance is at play), and have you already received funding in your lawsuit.

 Is It Possible To Get A Second Loan Or Advance?

-Yes, but that is much more risky and has a lesser chance of getting approved.
+Yes, but that is much more risky and has fewer chances of getting approved.

 What Kind Of Fees Are Involved In Applying?